Matsuuu/web-component-e2/README.md

 The payment methods and their codes are listed below

+For the most up to date list of all of the payment methods, see the [official documentation](https://docs.paytrail.com/payment-methods/values/)

 | Name                    |  Code |
 | ----------------------- | ----- |
 | Nordea                  | 1     |